 This is our home.
 Our actions over the next two decades will decide whether Louisiana's coast survives.
 The decisions are not easy.
 They require us to change some of the things we do now, but these decisions are ours to make, together.
 We know the coast is changing in increasingly drastic ways.
 We have a choice to make.
-Do we allow the changing coast to dictate our future or do we manage that change to make our future more like what we want it to be?

-Can we embrace the need to change, despite the difficulty?
+Can we embrace the need to change and adapt, despite the difficulty?
 Can we keep listening, talking, and learning from each other about the best way to proceed?
-So far, the people of coastal Louisiana have said yes, they can.
-This willingness gives great cause for hope.
+The people of coastal Louisiana have been adapting for generations to the land, water, and resources available across our working coast.
+Their strength and fortitude is part of their cultural heritage, and their willingness to adapt now gives us great cause for hope.

 In view of rising seas and the migration of people away from Louisiana's southernmost parishes, some have asked, "Why not just give up on Louisiana's coast?"
 The answer is simple: our combination of resources and geography is found nowhere else on earth.
-The delta of one of the world's great rivers, vast resources, and wetland habitats - these things are all here in coastal Louisiana and they are worth celebrating and protecting.
+The delta of one of the world's great rivers, vast resources, and wetland habitats - these things are all here in coastal Louisiana, and they are worth celebrating and protecting.

 In fact, the region is growing and jobs are being created because the country needs what flows from Louisiana's coast.
 Our transportation and energy hubs cannot be replicated anywhere else, nor can our world-renowned culture.
-Our efforts to protect these assets through science-based coastal planning has spurred new cycles of investment and innovation.
-As long as people need what our coast gives, we will be here in coastal Louisiana making the Working Coast our home.
+Our efforts to protect these assets through science-based coastal planning has spurred new investment and innovation.
+As long as people need what our coast provides, we will be here in coastal Louisiana making the working coast our home.